Your Questions Answered

 A light trim round the head of the standard in the autumn will help promote a good shape for the next year and make it tidier for storage.
 This will also enable you to see when new shoots start to form in the spring.
 Once new growth is in evidence a bit of fresh compost and plant food will see the standard burst into life and be ready to give you another year of pleasure.
 But remember, still pinch out the early season growth on the head for a bigger better standard with even more flowers!

-How do I overwinter my bush/basket fuchsias?
+How do I keep my bush/basket fuchsias overwinter?

 Non hardy fuchsias need to be given frost protection during the winter no matter how they are grown during the summer - planted out, plunged into beds in their pots or just on the patio in pots or baskets.
 Hardy varieties grown in pots for effect also need frost protection as otherwise the valuable root system will die off.